 We then cut to the next day with Phil & Ken showing up at the university as he simply walks right into Morrison’s office in order to ask him about allegations on steroids developed through him at Jakobs Pharmaceuticals.
 When Grayfield brings up the connection with Carl Bennings, Henry ends up confessing on creating the new batch, due to the high demands of the players and schools looking for a winning edge, not to mention the potential “Black Market Profits”.
 Morrison then explains that the new steroids will ultimately provide “a marked increase in reflexive action and physical strength” as Bennings is preparing to take it in time for his upcoming game.
 At that moment, Phil and Ken realize that they won’t make it back in time.

 Just over a half-hour later at the hotel, Carl takes his newest batch despite the worried feelings of his teammate.
 Suddenly, he gets severely bulked up to the shock of his fellow colleagues.
-By the team Grayfield and Reid arrive back, they’re too late as the overly-bulk Bennings bursts out of the building.
+By the team Grayfield and Reid arrive back, they’re too late as the overly bulky Bennings bursts out of the building.

 Suddenly, Greg starts gagging before he collapses onto the ground.
 SuperPro discovers that he suffered a heart attack as he attempts to save him with CPR before he notices Bennings’ teammates and calls out for an ambulance.

 A few hours later, Ron informs his fellow players that Greg wan unable to get resuscitated and has passed away.
-They admit that they tried to talk him out of taking the drugs, but were unable to sway him from his devious action.
+They admit that they tried to talk him out of taking the drugs but were unable to sway him from his devious action.
 Afterwards, Phil meets up with Macedon and offers his sympathy before assuring him that the familiar drug sellers will be shut down.
 However, Ron says that there will always be buyers & sellers and that in the end, it’ll ultimately be what the individuals choose to do in the end.
 As such, his teammates dispose of the new steroids in the toilet.
 One week later, Grayfield is with Jane as his newest episode of Sports Inside reports on Henry Morrison’s arrest with Jakobs Pharmaceutical President Paul Patham denying any personal involvement and blaming it all on individualized group planning.
-From there, the comics ends with Jane exclaiming her inspiration on finding out how her man digs up the information for his stories as her next piece.
+From there, the comic ends with Jane exclaiming her inspiration on finding out how her man digs up the information for his stories as her next piece.

 From there, we move into the main 12-issue series as it ended up running from fairly late 1991 to late 1992.
 Leading things off from the writing/penciling/inking team of Nicieza, Delbo & DeCarlo, we have our main hero looking to clear a particular player of illegal activity as a familiar web-slinger assists from afar in “You Bet Your Life”.

-We open with a man named John Murtaugh exiting a L.A.-based club.
+We open with a man named John Murtaugh exiting an L.A.-based club.
 As he’s unknowingly within the cross hairs of an assassin’s gun, the narration explains that Murtaugh is a “financial wizard” who’s been performing illegal operations within an underground gambling unit.
 Because he’s been caught, he’s going to turn in crucial evidence over to the police.
 Before the gunman finally gets around to pulling the trigger, he’s suddenly approached by SuperPro who promptly disables him.
 From there, he exclaims that John needs to be kept alive since he can prove the innocence of Raiders offensive lineman Tim Pressman who’s been accused of having ties with a gambling boss named Marco Sanzionare.

 However, Phil hears a gunshot as he sees that the valet has killed Murtaugh as he hops into his car to escape.
 As such, SuperPro knocks out the initial gunman before jumping down towards the fleeing felon.
 He manages to land on the car, but the profanity-spewing gunman starts shooting at him through the windshield which causes him to hastily evade the opposing shots.